dataobservatory-eu/wbdataset/README.md

 coverage](https://codecov.io/gh/dataobservatory-eu/wbdataset/graph/badge.svg)](https://app.codecov.io/gh/dataobservatory-eu/wbdataset)
 <!-- badges: end -->

-The goal of wbdataset is to create tidy datasets from Wikidata or a Wikibase instance.
+The goal of `wbdataset` is to create tidy datasets from Wikidata or a Wikibase instance.
+The `wbdataset` package is an extension of the `dataset`, which in turn is an R package that helps to exchange, publish and combine datasets more easily by improving their semantics.
+The `wbdataset` extends the usability of dataset by connecting the Wikibase API with the R statistical environment.

 ## Installation